 Clams casino is one of those classic American dishes that inspired me to write this book.
 I wanted to renew interest in some dishes that were delightful in their original incarnations, but then were overdone, often badly, to such an extent that they fell out of favor.
-If you make the these clams casino this way (and this recipe is different from the classic because I don’t crumble the bacon), you’ll understand why it became so popular.
+If you make clams casino this way (and this recipe is different from the classic because I don’t crumble the bacon), you’ll understand why it became so popular.
 Cut the bacon into small slabs, which protects the clams from overcooking while infusing them with its flavor.
-The bacon crisps up around the edges, giving you a nice contrast of chewy and crisp textures.
-The clams casino can be prepped ahead of time through step 4.–Mark Peel
+The bacon crisps up around the edges, giving you a nice contrast of chewy and crisp.–Mark Peel

 - 1 tablespoon chopped chives

-- 1 1/2 tablespoons chopped fresh flat-leaf parsley
+- 1 1/2 tablespoons chopped flat-leaf parsley leaves

 - Pinch of kosher salt

 - Rock salt for the baking sheet (optional)

 - 24 cherrystone clams shucked and left on the half shell

 - In a mortar and pestle, mash together the herbs, garlic, salt and pepper.
 Add the butter and mash together.

 - Cook the bacon until just cooked through but not crisp.
 Remove from the heat and cut in 1-inch pieces.

 - Preheat the oven to 400ºF (200ºC).
 Cover a baking sheet with a 1/2-inch-thick layer of rock salt, if using.
 Heat in the oven for 5 minutes.
 Now preheat the broiler.